knative/eventing-contrib/contrib/kafka/samples/README.md

 This sample demonstrates how to configure, deploy, and use the Apache Kafka Event Source with a Knative Service.

-For kubernetes, a simple Kafka installation can be done with Strimzi, check out their [Quickstart](https://strimzi.io/quickstarts/) for both Minikube and Openshift guides.
+For kubernetes, a simple Apache Kafka installation can be done with Strimzi, check out their [Quickstart](https://strimzi.io/quickstarts/) for both Minikube and Openshift guides.
 You can also install Kafka on the host.

 ## Build and Deploy Steps